Clinical Services, Operations & Community Impact at the Mass General Brigham Integrated Care Sites

 Yes.
 The Department of Need program requires that Mass General Brigham invest 5% of its maximum capital expenditure associated with the project in community health initiatives.
 MGB also invests in every community it serves.

-No. Mass General Brigham’s goal is to provide our existing 227,000 patients with the right care, in the right place, at the right time.
+No. Mass General Brigham’s goal is to provide our existing 227,000 patients in the Westborough, Westwood, and Woburn areas with the right care, in the right place, at the right time.
 Community-based health resources will increase because of our commitment, as the Determination of Need process allows for significant funding of community health initiatives to support evidence-based strategies that meet the Department of Public Health criteria and health priorities.

 Determination of Need (DoN) Program